Federated Learning from Small Datasets: Experiments on Deep Learning

-\subsection{Synthetic Data}
+\paragraph{Synthetic Data:}

-We first investigate the potential of \ourmethod on a synthetic binary classification dataset generated by the sklearn~\citep{pedregosa2011scikit} \verb+make_classification+ function with $100$ features.
-On this dataset, we train a simple MLP with $3$ hidden layers on $m=50$ clients with $n=10$ samples per client.
-We compare \ourmethod with $d=1$ and $b=200$ to FedAvg with $b=200$.
-The results presented in Figure~\ref{fig:synthMLPFedDCvsFedAvg} show that \ourmethod achieves an optimal test performance of $0.89$ (centralized training on all data achieves a test accuracy of $0.88$), substantially outperforming FedAvg.
-The results indicate that the main reason is overfitting of local clients, since for FedAvg train accuracy reaches $1.0$ quickly after each averaging step.
-In the following, we investigate how these promising results translate to real-world datasets.
+\tikzexternalenable We first investigate the potential of \ourmethod on a synthetic binary classification dataset generated by the sklearn~\citep{pedregosa2011scikit} \verb+make_classification+ function with $100$ features.
+On this dataset, we train a simple fully connected neural network with $3$ hidden layers on $m=50$ clients with $n=10$ samples per client.
+We compare \ourmethod with daisy-chaining period $d=1$ and aggregation period $b=200$ to \fedavg with the same amount of communication $b=1$ and the same averaging period $b=200$.
+The results presented in Fig.~\ref{fig:synthMLPFedDCvsFedAvg} show that \ourmethod achieves a test accuracy of $0.89$.
+This is comparable to centralized training on all data which achieves a test accuracy of $0.88$.
+It substantially outperforms both \fedavg setups, which result in an accuracy of $0.80$ and $0.76$.
+Investigating the training of local models between aggreation periods reveals that the main issue of \fedavg is overfitting of local clients, where \fedavg \textit{train} accuracy reaches $1.0$ quickly after each averaging step.
+With these promising results on vanilla neural networks, we next turn to real-world image classification problems typically solved with CNNs.